Bank of East Asia: Origins, and until 2008

-While Kan later sold his stake in the bank in the run-up to Hong Kong's handover, the Li family influence in the bank continues to run deep today, with Sir David Li (3rd generation) being Chairman, and his sons Adrian Li and Brian Li (4th generation) being co-CEO's.
+While Kan later sold his stake in the bank in the run-up to Hong Kong's handover, the Li family's influence in the bank continues to run deep today, with Sir David Li (3rd generation) being chairman, and his sons Adrian Li and Brian Li (4th generation) being co-CEOs.

 BEA expanded rapidly internationally after opening.
-In 1920, just 1 year after the bank's official opening, BEA opened its first branches outside of Hong Kong, in Shanghai and Ho Chi Minh City.
+In 1920, just one year after the bank's official opening, BEA opened its first branches outside of Hong Kong, in Shanghai and Ho Chi Minh City.
 In 1952, BEA opened its Singapore branch, located in Raffles Place at 60 Robinson Road.
 BEA would later enter the North American market in 1991 (though operations would later be sold to Industrial and Commercial Bank of China in January 2010), and mainland China in 1992.

 The late 1930s to 1940s were tough on the bank, as the Second Sino-Japanese War and later Japanese occupation of Hong Kong resulted in heavy losses, with many of BEA's assets seized.
-Even after the war, the Chinese Civil War and later United Nations embargo on China negatively affected Hong Kong's economy, and as a result, BEA.
+Even after the war, the Chinese Civil War and later the United Nations embargo on China negatively affected Hong Kong's economy, and as a result, BEA.

 In 1965, Hong Kong experienced a city-wide banking crisis which saw other local Hong Kong banks suffer bank runs and hostile takeovers, such as Hang Seng Bank.
-BEA, however, was undisturbed, but became much more conservative thereafter.
+BEA, however, was undisturbed but became much more conservative thereafter.

-In 1984, after the Sino-British Joint Declaration, BEA refused to follow the lead of many leading firms at the time to move their headquarters overseas, and instead decided to double-down and reaffirm their "Hong Kong roots".
+In 1984, after the Sino-British Joint Declaration, BEA refused to follow the lead of many leading firms at the time to move their headquarters overseas, and instead decided to double down and reaffirm their "Hong Kong roots".

 Traditionally more focused on internal growth rather than external acquisitions, in 1995, BEA made its first acquisition when it acquired United Chinese Bank (中国联合银行 (中國聯合銀行)), with the merger being completed in 2001.
 BEA also acquired First Pacific Bank in 2000, and that merger was completed in 2002.